 This chapter contains basic design information and examples of the most common filters used by radio amateurs.
-It was prepared by Reed Fisher, W2CQH, and includes a number of design approaches, tables and filters by Ed Wetherhold, design is started or a commercial unit purchased.
+It was prepared by Reed Fisher, W2CQH, and includes a number of design approaches, tables and filters by Ed Wetherhold, W3NQN, and others.
+The chapter is divided into two major sections.
+The first section contains a discussion of filter theory with some design examples.
+It includes the tools needed to predict the performance of a candidate filter before a design is started or a commercial unit purchased.
 Extensive references are given for further reading and design information.
 The second section contains a number of selected practical filter designs for immediate construction.